Other Exercises

 And that the nobles get properly handled

-And the ladder of law has no top and no bottom,
+And that the of law has no top and no bottom,

 And he spoke through his cloak, most deep and distinguished,